kutespaces/argocd/README.md

 - Review the `production/kustomization.yaml` to understand how Kustomize applies the patch.

 By using this folder structure and Kustomize overlays, you can manage multiple environments efficiently, reusing base manifests while allowing for environment-specific customizations.

+### Congratulations!

+Congratulations on completing the exercises!
+You've successfully navigated through a series of tasks that have introduced you to the power of Argo CD and the principles of GitOps within a Kubernetes environment.

 ## Troubleshooting